Image Credit: lightpoet/Shutterstock.com

-Quantum dots (QD) are semiconductor nanocrystals which exhibit quantum mechanical behavior.
+Quantum dots (QD) are artificial nanostructures that are semiconductor nanocrystals which exhibit quantum mechanical behavior.
 The properties of a quantum dot are determined by size, shape, composition, and structure.
 The interesting electronic properties of quantum dots arise from the specific size of their energy band gaps.

 The Properties of Quantum Dots

 Quantum dots emit light when excited, with smaller dots emitting higher energy light.
 Manufacturers can accurately control the size of a quantum dot and as a result they are able ‘tune’ the wavelength of the emitted light to a specific color.

 They find applications in several areas such as solar cells, transistors, LEDs, medical imaging and quantum computing, thanks to their unique electronic properties.

 Light Emitting Diodes

 Quantum dot light emitting diodes (QD-LED) and ‘QD-White LED’ are very useful when producing the displays for electronic devices because they emit light in highly specific Gaussian distributions.
 QD-LED displays can render colors very accurately and use much less power than traditional displays.

 Quantum dot solar cells are much more cost-effective when compared to silicon solar cells.
 Quantum dot solar cells can be produced using simple chemical reactions and can help to save manufacturing costs as a result.

 The latest generation of quantum dots has great potential for use in biological analysis applications.
 The small size of quantum dots allows them to go anywhere in the body making them suitable for biological applications such as medical imaging and biosensors.
 They are widely used to study intracellular processes, tumor targeting, in vivo observation of cell trafficking, diagnostics and cellular imaging at high resolutions.

 The extraordinary photostability exhibited by quantum dots make them ideal for use in ultra-sensitive cellular imaging.
 This allows several consecutive focal-plane images to be reassembled into three-dimensional images at very high resolution.